-We have completed all of the above steps, basing our projections for 1993 on (a) current historical data and (b) projection assumptions under current law from the Midsession Review of the President's Fiscal Year 1993 Budget.
-It is estimated that in calendar year 1993, 31.432 million people age 65 and over will be entitled to Medicare Part A benefits (without premium payment), and that these individuals will, in 1993, incur \$83.494 billion of benefits for services performed and related administrative costs.
-Thus, the estimated monthly average per capita amount is \$221.36 and the monthly premium is \$221.
+We have completed all of the above steps, basing our projections for 1994 on (a) current historical data and (b) projection assumptions under current law from the Midsession Review of the President's Fiscal Year 1994 Budget, incorporating the provisions of OBRA 1993.
+It is estimated that in calendar year 1994, 31.557 million people age 65 and over will be entitled to Medicare Part A benefits (without premium payment), and that these individuals will, in 1994, incur \$92.843 billion of benefits for services performed and related administrative costs.
+Thus, the estimated monthly average per capita amount is \$245.17 and the monthly premium is \$245.
+The monthly premium for those individuals eligible to pay this premium reduced by 25 percent is \$184.